top of page

 20250425_1051_ASL Sign for Goal_remix_01

-Legal protection is one of the biggest benefits for a Deaf or hard of hearing (DHH) student.
-It provides the legal requirement that DHH students are to receive accommodations, such as interpreters, captioning, assisted listening devices, and CART services.
+Legal protection is one of the most significant benefits for a deaf or hard of hearing student.
+It establishes the requirement that DHH students receive accommodations, such as interpreters, captioning, assisted listening devices, and CART services.
 This means that they will have visual access to their education.
-Additionally, it provides goals that the education team is required to work toward that provide the opportunity for a quality education for DHH students.
-When done effectively, this means that DHH students can be set up for success rather than just being passed through each grade level (U.S., n.d.a).
+Additionally, it outlines goals that the education team must work toward to ensure a high-quality education for deaf and hard of hearing students.
+When done effectively, this means that these students can be set up for success rather than just being passed through each grade level.
+(U.S. Department of Education, n.d.)
+For school interpreters, familiarity with IEPs is essential, as they directly inform access, accommodations, and classroom collaboration. â€‹â€‹

 IEP & The Interpreter's Contribution

-The presentation below includes an overview of the components of an IEP, including an example of what an IEP could look like in Washington state, and more background information regarding Rosie's case is provided.
-Then it includes a description of how members of the IEP team and their goals for Rosie could impact the school interpreter, and concludes with suggestions for how a school interpreter may prepare for the IEP meeting.
-To view the presentation, please see the video below.
+The presentation includes an overview of IEP components, an example of what an IEP could look like in Washington state, and additional background information on Rosie’s case.
+It also describes how members of the IEP team and their goals for Rosie could impact the school interpreter, and concludes with suggestions for how a school interpreter may prepare for the IEP meeting.
+Together, these elements provided an opportunity to consider how IEP components and team dynamics intersect with the interpreter’s role.
+The presentation is available in the video below.

 To view the slide deck individually, please click here.